-The EU General Data Protection Regulation (GDPR) comes into force on 25 May 2018 and it brings in some tighter requirements regarding how long personal data may be retained.
-This means that organisations will need to be more considered and disciplined in their retention of individuals’ personal data.
-This quick guide is designed to help you prepare.
+The EU General Data Protection Regulation (GDPR), which came into force on 25 May 2018, brings in stricter requirements regarding how long personal data may be retained.
+Organisations will need to be more considered and disciplined in their retention of individuals personal data.
+This quick guide is designed to help understand retention principles.

 What does the GDPR say about retaining personal data?

-The emphasis under the GDPR is data minimisation both in terms of the volume of data stored on individuals and how long it is retained for.
+The emphasis under the GDPR is data minimisation, both in terms of the volume of data stored on individuals and how long it’s retained.

 Recital 39 of the GDPR states that the period for which the personal data is stored should be limited to a strict minimum and that time limits should be established by the data controller for deletion of the records (referred to as erasure in the GDPR) or for a periodic review.